-$\lambda = 0$ .
-If the financial market is fully integrated with no restriction on the foreign banks, $\lambda = 1$ .
-The representative banking sector has two strategic variables to maximize the banking sector's profits such as the monitoring effort level to minimize risky assets and the allocation of the available funds among the domestic market and the foreign market.
-When the financial regulator increases the capital requirement ratio, the representative bank should reduce the amount of risky loans, eventually reducing the total amount of loan given the total amount of equity of the bank.
+&lt;sup>2 The representative banking sector has two strategic variables to maximize the banking sector's profits such as the monitoring effort level to minimize risky assets and the allocation of the available funds among the domestic market and the foreign market.
+When the financial regulator increases the capital requirement ratio, the representative bank should reduce the amount of risky loans, eventually reducing the total amount of loan given the bank's equity level.
 Therefore, the increased rate of return from loan making further induces the higher level of monitoring efforts by the representative banking sector.
 Since we target to examine the impact of cross-border externalities of financial regulation, we do not introduce other investment opportunities for the banking sector that are free from the influence of the financial regulator.